linusericsson/linusericsson.github.io/_pages/about.md

 ## About

-I am a Linus and I am awesome.
-A PhD student by day in the [Data Science CDT](http://datascience.inf.ed.ac.uk/) at the University of Edinburgh, Scotland, UK, Europe, Earth, Milky Way, The Universe.
-My research is on unsupervised representation learning by learning about learning via learning over learning through learned learnings from underlying structure in data rather than manual annotation.
-By night I climb things and look at puppies.
+I am a PhD student in the [Data Science CDT](http://datascience.inf.ed.ac.uk/) at the University of Edinburgh.
+My research is on unsupervised representation learning by learning from underlying structure in data rather than manual annotation.
 I am also interested in how traditional supervised learning can benefit from self-supervised methods, as the advantage of learning from labels diminishes.
 This work is supervised by [Tim Hospedales](http://homepages.inf.ed.ac.uk/thospeda/) and funded in part by the [EPSRC](https://epsrc.ukri.org/).
-My other research interests include multi-modal learning and responsible applications to climate and healthcare and animal care, particularly puppies.
-I need a job so I can move in with my partner and get a puppy (see news, June 2024), please send job offers and dog treats.
+My other research interests include multi-modal learning and responsible applications to climate and healthcare.

 ## News

-[06/2024] Our paper on puppies got rejected from NeurPUPS.
-[05/2023] Application for apartment and puppy was rejected.
-Need job.
-[05/2023] Our paper on domain adaptation got accepted to AutoML!
 [12/2022] Presented a [paper](https://arxiv.org/abs/2211.09022) at the NeurIPS 2022 workshop on Self-Supervised Learning - Theory and Practice!
 [11/2022] Presented a [paper](https://arxiv.org/abs/2111.11398) at BMVC 2022!
 [09/2022] Started an internship at Samsung AI Centre Cambridge with [Tim Hospedales](http://homepages.inf.ed.ac.uk/thospeda/) & [Da Li](https://dali-dl.github.io/).